RoliSoft/WSL-Distribution-Switcher/README.md

 * ~~Implement hooks, so patches can be applied to fix WSL issues on a per-image basis, or just user-specific ones, such as preinstalling a few packages.~~ Done, see section "Post-install hook scripts".

-* Figure out if it's possible to attach the Linux-specific metadata from outside of WSL, so then tarballs can be extracted and processed without invoking WSL.
+* ~~Figure out if it's possible to attach the Linux-specific metadata from outside of WSL, so then tarballs can be extracted and processed without invoking WSL.~~ Done, installation now happens without spawning WSL for extraction.
+If you wish to use this in your own project, see `ntfsea.[c|py]`.

+Looks like all the challenges I listed here initially have been solved.
+Feel free to open a new ticket if you have any suggestions on how the project could be enhanced.

 ## Troubleshooting